davidcurtismintah/PizzaSDK/README.md

 ```

+Follow the prompts that follow from flavor selection to checking costs.

-Also see the sample app included for an example
+You may see the sample app included in this repository for an example